19krikma/MusicPlayer/README.md

 - Puase and Resume playing buttons
 - Save folder location in DATA BASE(it gets boring to enter folder location every time you run the program)
 - Add pages to fit more sound tracks in the program

+# Version 1.0.0
+Its a start so it didn't had much to it.
+<h3><b>Issues</b></h3>
+If clicked diffrent song, it didn't had immediatly but took time to stop it and load a new one.